-We hope you will find the following eye care articles helpful and will be adding more as we come across articles we think you’ll find interesting.
+Unsure how you should be caring for your eyes?
+We have collected some articles below explaining healthy eye tips for the whole family.
+We hope you will find the following eye care articles helpful and we will be adding more as we come across articles we think you’ll find interesting.
 We also recommend the following educational websites for detailed information on a wide range of eye care topics:

 Senior Eye Health